anshumankmr/myblog/README.md

 3. Open your browser and navigate to `http://localhost:4000`.

 ## Contributing

 Contributions are welcome!
-If you have a blog post idea or want to improve the existing content, feel free to open an issue or submit a pull request.
+If you want to improve the existing content, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+## Known Issues
+-> Route discovery is a bit tricky.
+New blogs don't automatically get indexed.